aiven/aiven-docs/docs/products/postgresql/concepts/pg-backups.md

 performance and speeding up backup operations (unless all the data is updated constantly).

-Since delta base backups don\'t take all the data files, they are faster and easier to perform on large databases with huge volumes of data.
+Since delta base backups don't take all the data files, they are faster and easier to perform on large databases with huge volumes of data.
-Because performing a delta base backup doesn\'t last long, Aiven can back up data more frequently if required and applicable to specific datasets.
+Because performing a delta base backup doesn't last long, Aiven can back up data more frequently if required and applicable to specific datasets.
 With the increased backup frequency, service restoration and node replacement potentially can be faster for highly updated services